MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/workgroup-container.md

 ```

-<p>This category instance is meant to contain the local user’s contact information as constructed from the user-configurable options, such as the local user’s home phone number.
-This effectively blocks members of this container from accessing this kind of information.</p>
+<p>This category instance is meant to contain the local user’s contact information as constructed from the user-configurable options, such as the local user’s home phone number.</p> <p>This effectively blocks members of this container from accessing this kind of information.</p>
 </td>
 </tr>
 <tr class="even">
 <td><p><a href="contactcard-category-instance-value-element.md">contactCard category instance value element</a></p></td>
 <td><p>3</p></td>
-<td><p>Contains the local user’s company description and job title, which are obtained from the underlying Lync Server 2013 Address Book Server.
-This is shown in the following example.</p>
+<td><p>Contains the local user’s company description and job title, which are obtained from the underlying Lync Server 2013 Address Book Server.</p> <p>This is shown in the following example.</p>

 ```XML
 <contactCard xmlns="http://schemas.microsoft.com/2006/09/sip/contactcard"